SanojRellen/Ablage/README.md

     End If

-    ' Adjust the template to match the number of source items If sourceItemCount < 5 Then
+    ' Adjust the template to match the number of source items If callEventItemCount < 5 Then
-        ' Remove extra kuendigung nodes in the template For i = templateKuendigungNodes.Length To sourceItemCount + 1 Step -1
+        ' Remove extra kuendigung nodes in the template For i = templateKuendigungNodes.Length To callEventItemCount + 1 Step -1
             templateKuendigungNodes.Item(i - 1).ParentNode.removeChild templateKuendigungNodes.Item(i - 1)
         Next i
     End If